a

 Gross Leasable Area or Net Leasable Area?

-Is the tenant required to pay the rent on the basis of Gross Leasable Area or Net Leasable Area?
+Does the tenant need to pay rent based on Gross Leasable Area or Net Leasable Area?

 In the vast majority of cases, the tenant will have to GLA pay based upon the gross leasable area of the building.